Published Date: July 21, 2014

 To ensure deceased persons are given a proper burial or cremation where the estate or responsible survivors are unable to pay for funeral services.

 Funeral benefits are delivered by Common Service Delivery (CSD).
-Applications for funeral benefits are submitted to the Alberta Supports Contact Centre (ASCC) at CSD.
+Applications for funeral benefits are submitted by the funeral home to the Alberta Supports Contact Centre (ASCC) at CSD.
 Family or Estate Administrators should contact the funeral home to discuss the funeral benefit.

 Funeral homes that contact IS worksites should be referred to:

 Telephone 780‑638‑4443 in Edmonton; outside Edmonton call toll-free 1‑855‑638‑4443